Pulse-Insights/pi-android-example-app/README.md

 ### 4. `PulseInsightsManager.kt`
 - Encapsulates SDK initialization and interaction logic.
 - The PulseInsights SDK API is directly accessible from the PulseInsights Instance, The manager provides a potential implementation for more concise management of survey concepts
 - Provides methods to set context and trigger surveys programmatically.

 ### 5. `ViewConfig.kt`
 - Defines the structure for view configurations, including:
     - `analyticsName`: Analytics identifier for the view.
     - `shouldTriggerSurvey`: Whether the survey should trigger for this view.
     - `surveyFrequency`: Frequency of survey triggers.

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-## Support

-For more details, refer to the [Pulse Insights SDK Documentation](https://example-sdk-docs-url.com) or contact [support@yourcompany.com](mailto:support@yourcompany.com).

----